2024 Isaac Hunter Award

 Purpose

-The Isaac Hunter Excellence in Service Award recognizes front-line employees in the hospitality industry who excel in providing excellent service to visitors, including serving as representatives of the local community and the attractions and service providers that make the destination a desirable place to visit.
+The Isaac Hunter Excellence in Service Award recognizes frontline employees in the hospitality industry who excel in providing exceptional service to visitors, including serving as representatives of the local community and the attractions and service providers that make the destination a desirable place to visit.
 These individuals represent their employers’ commitment to visitor satisfaction, as well as Wake County’s desire to interact with visitors in an energizing and enriching manner.

 Background